Living-with-machines/CensusGeocoder/README.md

 #### Description
 A lookup table that links I-CeM to parish boundary data.
 A full description of the dataset and its intended uses can be found [here - Consistent Parish Geographies](https://www.essex.ac.uk/research-projects/integrated-census-microdata)

-`historic-census-gb-geocoder` only uses three fields from the lookup table, which are:
+`CensusGeocoder` only uses three fields from the lookup table, which are:

 FIELD|DESCRIPTION
 --|--